prody/ProDy/README.rst

 Pyparsing is developed by Paul T. McGuire and is available under the MIT license (http://www.opensource.org/licenses/mit-license.php).

-Argparse module (http://code.google.com/p/argparse/) is distributed with ProDy.
-Argparse is developed by Steven J. Bethard and is available under the Python Software Foundation License.

 CEalign module (https://pymolwiki.org/index.php/Cealign_plugin) is distributed with ProDy.
 The original CE method was developed by Ilya Shindyalov and Philip Bourne.
 The Python version which is used by ProDy is developed by Jason Vertrees